navidrome/website/content/en/docs/Developers/dev-environment.md

 1. Make sure you have all the dependencies installed as mentioned in the previous sections.
 2. Open a terminal and navigate to the project's folder.
-3. Run the command `make buildjs` to build the frontend assets.
-This will build the Web UI in the `ui/build` folder
-4. Run the command `make build` to build the backend server.
+3. Run the command `make build` to build the whole project.
 This will create a `navidrome` binary in the project's folder

-Alternatively, you can call `make buildall` to build both backend and frontend.
-Not very useful if you are only changing one of them.

 ### Building with Docker